choulab/lab-website/content/home/slider.md

   cta_icon = "search"

 [[item]]
-  title = "Multi-disciplinarity"
-  content = "Our research lies at the interface of chemistry, biology, engineering, and computer science" align = "left"
+  title = "Multi-disciplinary team" content = "Our people work at the interface of chemistry, biology, engineering, and computer science" align = "left"

   #overlay_color = "#555"  # An HTML color value.